glomotion/mission-control/README.md

 ```bash
 $ yarn install
 ```
 *Note: yarn is currently being used for scripts inside of package.json.
-If you prefer npm, simply edit the scripts inside npm to use NPM.
+If you prefer npm, you'll need to edit the "start" script to use "npm run" instead of "yarn".

 ## Run:
 ```bash